caprover/caprover-website/docs/app-configuration.md

 One of the most basic configuration that you can set for your app is environmental variables.
 These variables are usually used to pass in data that does not live in the code.
 Examples, include API key for a 3rd party service, database connection URI and etc.

+## Port Mapping

+CapRover allows you to map ports from a container to the host.
+You should use this feature if you want a specific port of your apps/containers to be publicly accessible.
+The most common use case is when you want to **connect to a database container from your local machine**.

+Note that even if you don't set any port mapping, all ports are accessible from other containers on the same Captain cluster.
+Therefore, you should only use this option if you want the port to be publicly accessible.
+Make sure to have the port open, see [firewall settings](firewall.md).

+For example, if you want your NodeJS app to access your MongoDB database, and you do not need to access your MongoDB from your laptop, you don't need Port Mapping.
+Instead, you can use the fully qualified name for the MongoDB instance which is `srv-captain--mongodb-app-name` (replace `mongodb-app-name` with the app name you used).

 ## Persistent or Not

 When you want to create an app you have the option of creating the app with "Persistent Data" or not.
+By default, you should always prefer no persistence.
+However, they are cases where you need to create an app with persistence, see below.

 ### Persistent Apps:
 These are the apps that have some data that need to survive restart, crash, container update and etc. Because these apps store data on disk, once they get created they get locked down on a specific server (if you have multiple servers).
 You can still change the constraint so that they will be moved to another machine, but if they will lose anything that might have been stored on the current host.
 Examples that use persistent apps include: